So can crowdfunding save the cash-strapped arts as well?

 Well, first of all, the obvious – $4 million is indeed a lot of money.
 What the sum proves is that the limit for what can be raised using crowdfunding sites such as Kickstarter could be anywhere.

 While initially the site was useful for smaller projects requiring relatively few pledges, we now have proof that it is increasingly viable for multi-million dollar projects as well.
-If $4 million can be raised from around 74,000 backers for Project Eternity – then it’s perfectly feasible that $10 or $20 million could also one day be raised.

 The implications of this are staggering.
 Whereas big-budget entertainment products (especially Hollywood blockbusters and high-end video games) previously required huge levels of complex financing from various backers, they can now be produced with a completely different financing structure previously associated with much smaller scale projects.